danzanzibar/space-rocks/README.txt

 This game has 3 primary game entities: the player (a spaceship), asteroids, and UFOs.
 The player and asteroids have a kinematic model but have simplified steering behavious.
-The player may receive an acceleration in the forward direction and turns at a constant angular speed.
+The player may receive an acceleration in the forward direction and turns at a constant angular speed based on querying the input system.
 The asteroids simply have a constant velocity (linear and angular) and float through space.
 Only the UFOs exhibit complex steering behaviours.

 The UFO will by default perform a weights-blended wandering behaviour that incorporates a collision avoidance system.
 The "Wander" behaviour is the more complex algorithm outlined in the textbook that relies upon "Face", which in turn relies upon "Align".
-The collision avoidance system lets the UFOs avoid both asteroids and other UFOs.
-When the UFO comes within range of the player, it goes into attack mode (note the audible queue) and will attempt to crash into the player.
+The collision avoidance system lets the UFOs avoid both asteroids and other UFOs and relies on a spatial partitioning to minimize the number of pairwise checks needed (also used for collision checking).
+When the UFO comes within range of the player, it goes into attack mode (note the audible indicator) and will attempt to crash into the player.
 It changes to a modified "Arrive" behaviour that is still weighted with collision avoidance but with a stronger focus on "Arrive".
-The collision avoidance will now only target asteroids as clearly the UFOs believe crashing UFOs isn't that bad so long as the player dies.
+This behaviour has been modified to properly handle the edges of a toroidal world.
+When attacking, collision avoidance will only target asteroids as clearly the UFOs believe crashing UFOs isn't a problem so long as the player dies.

-The wandering behaviour can be observed when the game launches as it fills the game world with asteroids and UFOs to watch until a new game is started.
-The observe the attack behaviour, though, the user must brave the void and test their skills against the hordes of alien kamikazes (a hair dramatic, perhaps).
+The wandering behaviour can be observed when the game launches as it fills the game world with asteroids and UFOs until a new game is started.
+To observe the attack behaviour, though, the user must brave the void and test their skills against the hordes of alien kamikazes (a hair dramatic, perhaps).

 Game Design:

 On the whole, I may have gone a little overboard on this game.
 There was a lot of "firsts" for me, though, and I wanted to learn as much as possible.
-I had never (1) built a GUI with Java, (2) really completed any game before, (3) used Swing or AWT, or (4) built a OOP program of this size.
+I had never (1) built a GUI with Java, (2) really completed any game before, (3) used Swing or AWT, (4) built a OOP program of this size, or (5) implemented a spatial partitioning scheme.
 Because I knew that I would need to make several games for this course, I wanted to build some framework objects that would prove reusable.
-I quickly realised that I would want to utilize a spatial partitioning scheme (also a first for me) to institute collision checking and avoidance "the right way".
-Once the game was functional, I also wanted to learn more about OOP patterns so broke into the book "Design Patterns" for the first time and spent A LOT of time refactoring this code for flexibility and reuse.
-On the whole, I think the slight proliferation of classes is well justified by the clearly communicated intent they have brought.
+I quickly realised that I would want to utilize a spatial partitioning scheme to institute collision checking and avoidance "the right way".
+Once the game was functional, I also wanted to learn more about OOP patterns so I broke into the book "Design Patterns" for the first time and spent A LOT of time refactoring this code for flexibility and reuse.
+On the whole, I think the slight proliferation of classes is well justified by the clearly communicated intent they now have.

-I hope this will make it easier to judge whether this meets the assignment's requirements.
-It certainly does have the effect of making for a long design document so I have organized it as cleanly as possible below - the same as I have organized the packages in the source code.
+I have organized this design document to follow the packaging stucture of the source code.

    game_framework:

-   This package contains classes I have made with the clear intention of reusing throughout this course.
+   This package contains classes I have made with the clear intention of reusing throughout this course although it is still to be seen how reusable it will prove to be.
 It is made up of four sub packages.

        "audio":